JaimeStill/synthesis-ritual/concepts/magic/synthesis-ritual/directory-readmes.md

 - Documentation explaining the purpose and methodology
 - Instructions for running/replicating the experiment
 - Results and observations
-- References to related concepts and artifacts
+- References to related concepts and drafts

 ## Experiment Guidelines